vik-s/traefikjam/README.md

 * Have each service on a unique network
   * Reverse proxy network connections must be updated every time a service is added or removed :(
   * Manually configuring every service and reverse proxy entry is painful and error-prone even with tools like Ansible :(
-* Use a reverse proxy with auto-discovery and a firewall to isolate services
-  * Enables 2FA, LDAP, ACL, SSO, etc. regardless of service support :)
-  * Routes are automatically discovered by the proxy without manual configuration :)
-  * Every service only needs a connection to one network :)

 ## Configuration
 TraefikJam is configured via several environment variables: